-Thanks to the lockdown these days due to the corona virus, filmmaker RV Ramani generously shared the online links of his films for people to view for a limited period of time.
+Thanks to the lockdown due to the corona virus in 2020, filmmaker RV Ramani generously shared the online links of his films for people to view for a limited period of time.
 It was then that I caught his latest feature length documentary on 90 plus year-old danseuse and actor, Bhanumati Rao, Oh That’s Bhanu (2019).
 And I’m glad I did.
 As with many of his films, Oh That’s Bhanu has been produced, directed, shot and edited by Ramani himself.
 He has even done the sound for the film, helped for one schedule by a colleague from the FTII, Asheesh Pandya.
 The film has just won Ramani the National Award for Best Director at the 68th National Awards in the Non-Feature section.

 Good casting in a film they say is half the battle won.
 In Ramani’s film, one would say the same with Bhanumati just being there in front of his camera.
 But, of course, there’s more to the film than that.
 Oh That’s Bhanu, begun by Ramani in 2014, is a heart-warming, joyride of an experience with a person who not only is full of joie de vivre and energy, but one who is direct, blunt and rather humorous as well.
 She had me hooked early on in the film itself when she naughtily lets on that she was quite the bully, enjoying teasing people in her day, while her attempt to ‘perform’ a story of a Malayali asking for a room for rent to someone, who doesn’t understand the Malayali English accent, is a riot.